lakka-switch/documentation/faq.md

 First, hold the POWER button for twelve seconds to make sure that the Switch if off, then place it on the dock and wait for it to charge at 100%.
 Don't forget that the battery is decalibrated !

 &nbsp;
+> ** I have black squares everywhere, the font is ugly and nothing works**

+***

+Your RetroArch configuration file somehow got corrupted.
+Delete the `.config/retroarch/retroarch.cfg` file of the **storage** partition and try again.
+If doing it over SSH, don't forget to stop RetroArch first : `systemctl stop retroarch && rm -rf /storage/.config/retroarch/retroarch.cfg && systemctl start retroarch`.

+&nbsp;
 > **How do I update Lakka ?**

 ***